Aowei Church of Our Lady of the Holy Rosary

 The Aowei Church of Our Lady of the Holy Rosary (澳尾巷玫瑰圣母堂 (ǎowěi xiàng méigūi shèngmǔ jiàotáng), literally Aowei Church of Holy Rosary) is a Catholic church in Fuzhou, China.
 It was founded in 1848 as a cathedral by the Dominican Order from Spain.

 History

-This Catholic church lies in the middle of Cha-ting Avenue, and is the oldest church in Fuzhou.
+This Catholic church lies in the middle of Cha-ting Avenue, and was the oldest extant Catholic church in Fuzhou in 1994.
 It was built as a cathedral in 1848 during the Qing Dynasty.
-The building is built in a unique blend of traditional Chinese architecture and Gothic style, and its floor space is 360 square meters.
+The building is built in a unique blend of traditional Chinese architecture and Gothic style, its floor space was 507.8 m2, and it fit 1,000 people.
 The church was only the oldest church standing in Fuzhou before its unlawful destruction.

 In 1912, the episcopal throne was moved to what then became St. Dominic's Cathedral which later became the largest Catholic church in the entire province of Fujian, and remained so to this day.
 After the removal of the cathedra, the Church of Our Lady of the Holy Rosary became a Dominican Priory.

-In 1932, the Dominican Priory was moved to Chong-zhen Catholic Church(崇真堂) on Zhongxuan Road(中选路), and the church became an ordinary diocesan parish church.
+In 1932, the Dominican Priory was moved to Chong-zhen Catholic Church (崇真堂) on Zhongxuan Road (中选路), and the church became an ordinary diocesan parish church.